snarkusius/the-lost-farmer/README.md

 name: the lost farmer
 deskription: it is a top dovn survival game in with you gather suplaies and fite monsters to survive and advanse in the game
+kontroles: wasd-movment and click with mous to hitt stuff